Brand messaging isn’t simply those arm-twisting, automated texts you get from Domino’s on a Friday night (every. Friday. night.)

 We recommend working with a branding agency who provides specialist content creation and copywriting services.

 Why is Creating A Brand Messaging Framework Important?

-It’s important to have a brand messaging framework in place, as you may have multiple content creators within your organisation (if you don’t right now – you might do in future!), and you need to ensure that the story you’re brand is telling, and how it’s being told is consistent.
+It’s important to have a brand messaging framework in place, as you may have multiple content creators within your organisation (if you don’t right now – you might do in future!), and you need to ensure that the story your brand is telling, and how it’s being told, is consistent.

 Deciding on a way to communicate your brand message in a consistent manner over all of your brand touchpoints is key.

 You may have someone working on your blog and web copy, and another person working on your social media.
 Both of these people need to be singing from the same hymn sheet so to speak, in alignment with each other.

 But having a brand messaging framework in place is essential, whether you have an in house content team or you are working with an agency.

 A strong, easy to comprehend brand messaging framework will mean that anyone who is stepping in and working on your content will be able to pick it up easily.
 This means a lot less trial and error, and more chance of projects getting signed off first time.

 One way you can help to implement your brand messaging framework is to document company brand messaging.

 Creating blog and social media style guides that your staff can refer back to, with any major do’s or don’ts that you’re keen to implement in your communications.